TeskaLabs/asab-webui/doc/asab-services.md

-# ASAB Instances
+# ASAB Services

-ASAB WebUI Instances is a page with a list of available instances.
+ASAB WebUI Services is a page with a list of available instances.
 It use a websocket connection, so the data are propagated realtime.

 ## Setup

-In `config` file, define ASAB Instances as a service:
+In `config` file, define ASAB Services as a service:

 ```
 module.exports = {